He said the injury has not curtailed him in practice this week, and he expects to play Saturday, when the Nittany Lions (7-1) host Illinois (6-2).

 Especially the guys up front.

-They definitely have more attitude.
-I feel like they're more aggressive, more confident in the run blocking and the pass blocking.
+“They've improved a great deal from training camp all the way up 'til now,” Redd said.
+“They're only getting better. … They definitely have more attitude.
+I feel like they're more aggressive, more confident in the run blocking and the pass blocking.”

 One more thing, too.